All Episodes

 It didn't change their attitude about anything.

-It was just it's a great story, and I think it's a Luke Cannon biography.
+And I think it's a Luke Cannon biography.

-I'm not I get these confused.
+I get these confused.

 There's so many sources for these stories.

-They they just basically caved.
+They just basically caved.

-And now here we are, and and you know, the nonsense going on university after university now.
+And, you know, the nonsense going on, university after university now.

-Well what do you mean by take back?
+Well, what do you mean by take back?

 That was dollars.

-And don't forget there was in there was implied physical intimidation uh going on with Well, Rush, there's always a price to pay when you take uh a stand, you know, and I and there was a price to pay if uh by not caving into the students at Columbia, but and there would have been a price to pay to uh with the football team.
+And don't forget there was implied physical intimidation going on with well rush, there's always a price to pay when you take a stand, you know, and I and there was a price to pay if by not caving into the students at Columbia.

 Well, don't leave out the media.